ROADII-Lab/R25-IncidentDetection/README.md

 - The primary directory is `R25-IncidentPrediction/Code`.
 All work should be done from the Incident_Prediction.Rproj R project.
 - The `Analysis` folder contains the primary R scripts used to run the Incident_Prediction tool.
 - The `utility` folder contains scripts used for data cleaning and database querying.
 Key parameters are passed to these scripts via the scripts in the Analysis folder.
-- The `Input` folder stores all raw data files including crash data, Open Street Maps road networks, Waze jams and alerts data, and weather data
+- The `Input` folder stores all raw data files including crash data, Open Street Maps road networks, Waze jams and alerts data, and weather data.
 - The `Intermediate` folder contains data that has undergone some cleaning and manipulation.
 The datacleaning and preparation process can be computationally intensive so this folder provides storage for data that only needs to be cleaned once and then reused.
 - The `Output` folder contains the primary results from the Analysis scripts, including trained Random Forest models, model diagnostics, and predictions.